When you think of a toothbrush, you probably don’t think about innovation and new technology. But, you should do.

 The interchangeable head is the part you dispose of, reducing the amount of waste each time.
 However, rather than having to be thrown into regular landfill waste, this brush head is fully biodegradable, made from bioplastic.

-Having successfully achieved crowdfunding in 2019, the first units will be shipped in early 2021.
+Having successfully achieved crowdfunding in 2019, the first units will be shipped in Summer 2021.

 Oral-B Genius X